chr56/Phonograph_Plus/README.md

 **An independent fork of Phonograph under maintenance and development**

 Phonograph is a material designed local music player for Android.
-And Phonograph Plus is an _independent_ fork of [Phonograph](https://github.com/kabouzeid/Phonograph), and is currently under my maintenance and development.
+And Phonograph Plus is an _independent_ fork of [Phonograph](https://github.com/kabouzeid/Phonograph), and is currently under my maintenance and ~~development~~.

+**🛠️ NOTICE: Development has been temporarily suspended, the project is currently in maintenance mode.**

+Development would be suspended for about one month or two, the project is maintaining only.
+No new features would be implemented during the maintenance period; only crucial and fatal bugs would be fixed if possible.

 ## **Downloads**